software-mansion/live-compositor/docs/pages/typescript/components/InputStream.md

 # InputStream

-`InputStream` component represents an registered input.
+`InputStream` component represents a registered input.

 :::note
 To use this component, you need to first register the stream with matching `inputId` using [`LiveCompositor.registerInput`](../api.md#register-input) method.